 Gluten-Free Chicken and Dumplings

 If you are new to a gluten-free diet, then I usually recommend trying to stick with naturally gluten-free foods like rice, root vegetables, potatoes, and winter squash for complex starches.
 It is much easier to maintain and stay on a gluten-free diet this way instead of trying to substitute all of your favorite gluten-full foods!
-Once you become more accustomed to a gluten-free diet then try making breads, tortillas, and other gluten-free and grain-free recipes!
-If you prefer, you can use this soup recipe and add cooked rice or noodles at the end of cooking instead of the dumpling dough for a simpler and easier to make version of this soup.
+Once you become more accustomed to a gluten-free diet, then try making breads, tortillas, and other gluten-free and grain-free recipes!
+If you prefer, you can use this soup recipe and add cooked rice or noodles at the end of cooking instead of the dumpling dough for a simpler and easier version of this soup.

 Gluten is a protein found in wheat, rye, barley, spelt, kamut, and triticale.
-A gluten-free diet completely removes gluten containing foods from the diet.
+A gluten-free diet completely removes gluten-containing foods from the diet.
 In order for this diet to be successful, there has to be 100% removal of gluten, usually for at least 12 weeks before seeing the full benefits of the diet, though research has shown that it may take up to 6 months on a gluten-free diet to finally feel better.
 This is because antibodies made by your immune system to the proteins in wheat can last in your body for up to six months.
 Therefore, it may take a minimum of six months of being gluten-free for someone who is reacting to gluten to begin to see improvement in symptoms or lab markers.

 If you would like support in following and maintaining a gluten-free diet, then consider becoming a Nourishing Meals® member.
 Members have access to many gluten-free meal plans, over 1800 recipes, and our easy meal planning tools that allow you to add recipes to a weekly calendar and quickly generate grocery shopping lists.